kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 That is the price of the strategy.

-## Small Ecosystem Requires Stronger Official Ownership
+## Small Ecosystem Requires Stronger Official Ownership { #stronger-official-ownership }

 A large community can sometimes patch documentation gaps organically.